Greenhouse gas emission reporting

 - Operation of equipment related to the transmission, storage and transportation of natural gas

 - Petroleum and natural gas production and natural gas processing

 - Pulp and paper production

 - Underground coal mining

 - Supplying petroleum products

-- Petroleum product suppliers that import or produce 200 litres of fuel or more per year for consumption in the Nova Scotia market.
+- Petroleum product suppliers that first place or produce 200 litres of fuel or more per year for consumption in the Nova Scotia market.